SamRoberts/fuzzy_rust/README.md

 Overall, I believe Fuzzy still needs substantial feature development before it can interrogate generated code.
-It should be more useful on boilerplate text files, which often don't have as much structure as code or configuration.
+It should be more useful on boilerplate text files which don't have as much structure.

 [Scala fuzzy]: https://github.com/SamRoberts/fuzzy/